 “All this is from God who reconciled us through Jesus Christ and gave us the ministry of reconciliation.”
 2 Corinthians 5:18

 On May 3, 2009, in a Special Congregational Meeting Gustavus Adolphus Lutheran Church passed a motion to become a Reconciling in Christ congregation.
-Not only is 2014 the 100th anniversary of GA Church but it marks our 5th anniversary of becoming a Reconciling in Christ congregation.

 What is the Reconciling in Christ Program?